 - Identifying Signs of Mental Illness in Others – National Alliance on Mental Illness

 Start a Conversation

-It might be uncomfortable, but having a conversation about mental health can have big impact.
+Conversations about mental health can be uncomfortable but they may be the reason you or someone you know decides to seek help.
 Have you noticed a friend who has had extreme fluctuation in mood?
 Maybe your sister keeps missing your Wednesday night phone call.
 Check in on your sisters, roommates, coworkers, classmates, family or friends by starting the conversation.
 Not sure where to start?
 Check out the resource below!

 Seek Professional Help

-While learning about mental health is an important first step, you might be ready to take action.
-There are many ways to seek out support including helplines, primary care physicians and mental health professionals.
-You don’t need to be an expert to recognize when you or someone you know needs help.
-If you can tell something feels off, seek professional help using the resource below.
+If you feel like you're ready to take action regarding your mental health, there are many resources that can guide you in the right direction.
+Helplines, primary care physicians and mental health professionals can all help you take that first step.
+You don't need to be an expert to recognize when you or someone you know needs help.
+If you sense something is wrong, seek professional help using the resource below.